microsoft/fabricrealtimelab/modules/module05c.md

 ![Open Data Model](../images/module05/opendatamodel.png)

 To create relationships between the fact and dimension tables, drag the key from the fact table to the corresponding key in the dimension table.
 This should create a 1:many relationship between the two tables, and look similar to the below image.
 Note the button to create a *New Report* -- this will be the next step.
-Ensure the dimension tables are *1* while the fact table is *many* (illustrated with an asterisk in the diagrqm).
+Ensure the dimension tables are *1* while the fact table is *many* (illustrated with an asterisk in the diagram).

 * Fact:PriceDateKey -> dim_Date:DateKey
 * Fact:Symbol_SK -> dim_Symbol:Symbol_SK